Last Updated on September 9, 2023 by Lori

 He explains how anyone can use these basic lessons to change themselves-and the world-for the better.

 These nine steps will get you off to a solid start in reflecting on your life, health, goals, and dreams.
-Take the time to change your life for the better with a little spring cleaning.
+Take the time to change your life for the better when you refresh your life.